jimeUWOshkosh/Asterisk/README.txt

           "Don't worry, it won't save blank caller IDs ...."

 One of my sisters and I get hit by this numerous times a week calling Mom & Dad.
-Increasing the Obi’s “ring delay” to 6000 does Not improve the probability of the issue from not happening.
+Increasing the Obi’s “ring delay” to 6000 does NOT improve the probability of the issue from not happening.

 Therefore I would change the algorithm to
     disapprove/blacklist